 The Development utilizes an undeveloped site within the Block 59 Employment Area and will support employment uses.
 The Development complements and is compatible with the planned uses within the West Vaughan Employment Area and would provide diversified employment opportunities to meet the City's long-term employment needs.
-The Subject Lands are located in an area where servicing and infrastructure is available for the Development.
+The Subject Lands are also located in an area where servicing and infrastructure is available for the Development.

 Section 2.6 Cultural Heritage and Archaeology of the PPS speaks to the conservation of significant built heritage resources.
-The Owner has demonstrated the heritage attribute, being the Henry Burton House as shown on Attachment 3, will be preserved and has obtained approval from the Heritage Vaughan Committee and Vaughan Council for the proposed preservation, relocation and rehabilitation of the structure.
+The Owner has demonstrated the heritage attribute, being the John Fleming House, will be preserved and has obtained approval from Heritage Vaughan and Vaughan Council for the proposed preservation, relocation and rehabilitation of the structure.